My career and experience:

-I am a NICE Medicines and Prescribing Centre Associate, sharing related information /guidance & learning with a diverse group of NICE Affiliates, and documenting outcomes.
+I have been a NICE Medicines and Prescribing Centre Associate, sharing related information /guidance & learning with a diverse group of NICE Affiliates, and documenting outcomes.
 I also continue to practice as a mental health clinician, focusing on several areas including mental capacity assessments and medicines management.

 Looking for someone who can engage people across boundaries?
 I’m available to speak at events and as a commentator.

-Here’s Steve talking about one of our recent wellbeing projects:
+Here’s Steve talking about one of our wellbeing projects:

 07931 919 330